iTaxoTools/pyr8s/README.md

 $ python -i run.py tests/legacy_1
 ```

-This automatically creates RateAnalysis object: a
+This automatically creates RateAnalysis object `a`.
 It then parses selected file, imports the first tree and executes any nexus rate commands.

 Explore the created arrays: